 No single one of these experiments can establish the claim that attention is always necessary for consciousness—that claim is a universally quantified one, and is not entailed by any one of its instances.
 Nor is it clear that what we see in these experiments really are instances in which unattended objects drop out of consciousness altogether.
 The subject's ignorance of the gorilla's appearance, for example, is compatible with its being the case that the presence of the gorilla does make a phenomenal difference for the inattentive subject.
 To explain the subject's ignorance we need only say that any phenomenal difference that the unattended gorilla makes is a difference that the subject is unable to use in answering the experimenter's question about whether anything strange happened in the scene.
 It may be that it is a phenomenal difference that is epistemically unusable because it is immediately forgotten (see Wolfe, 1998) or it may, alternatively, be a difference that is unusable because it is too unstructrued and inchoate to be epistemically mobilizable.
 In that case the effect of inattention would be inattentional agnosia, rather than inattentional blindness (see Simons, 2000).

-The puzzle of how we should settle the dispute between different interpretations of the inattentional blindness effects raises the question of whether our commonsence belief that unattended items figure in consciousness is a well founded one.
-The idea that unattended items figure in consciousness may simply owe its intuitive appeal to a version of the ‘refrigerator-light illusion’: If our reason for believing that we are conscious of the things to which we pay no attention is a reason that depends on our finding that we are conscious of those things whenever we check on them, then that belief is on shaky ground.
+The puzzle that we face of how we could settle the dispute between different interpretations of the inattentional blindness effects raises the question of whether our commonsense beliefs about the conscious status of unattended items are well founded ones.
+Such beliefs seem to vary from person to person (Schwitzgebel, 2007), and to vary with certain features of the context in which they are probed (De Brigard, 2010).
+To the extent that we find it natural to suppose that unattended items do figure in consciousness, this may simply being owing to a version of the ‘refrigerator-light illusion’: If our reason for believing that we are conscious of the things to which we pay no attention is a reason that depends on our finding that we are conscious of those things whenever we check on them, then that belief is on shaky ground.
 A checking procedure cannot provide us with good evidence about the status of unattended items since the act of checking is itself an act that involves a shift in attention to the things checked.

 3.1.2 Is Attention Sufficient for Consciousness?

-A natural interpretation of what's going on in these experiments is that the erotic pictures capture the subject's attention despite the fact that the subject has no conscious experience of them.
-This suggests—although it does not conclusively demonstrate (see Mole, 2008b)—that one may be attending to a thing without being conscious of it.
+A natural interpretation of these experiments is as showing that the erotic pictures capture the subject's attention, despite the fact that the subject has no conscious experience of them.
+This suggests—although it does not conclusively demonstrate —that one may be attending to a thing without being conscious of it.
 The same conclusion is suggested by a quite different set of experiments involving blindsighted subjects.
 In these experiments we see that, even though the blindsighted subject has no experience of cues presented in his scotoma, those cues can elicit the same facilitation of processing and reduction of reaction times that are usually taken to be the signatures of attention (Kentridge and Heywood, 2001, Kentridge et al., 2004).

 The disputes about whether attention is sufficient for consciousness, necessary for consciousness, or both, are related to questions about attention's metaphysics.
 The claim that attention is not sufficient for consciousness is typically made as part of a defence of the idea that attention and consciousness are underpinned by two distinct brain processes (see, e.g., Koch and Tsuchiya, 2007).
 The claim that attention is sufficient for consciousness but not necessary for it is required by those who, like Locke (see Section 1.3), think that attention is a mode of conscious thinking without any particular process that serves as its underpinning.
-The claim that attention is sufficient for consciousness and necessary for it is required by those who think that the process by which things come to consciousness and the process by which attention is allocated are one and the same (Prinz, 2005).
+The claim that attention is sufficient for consciousness and necessary for it is required by those who think that the process by which things come to consciousness is identical to the process by which attention is allocated (Prinz, 2005, 2011).